The four most common causes of conflict in relationships

-The four items that follow, however, are not really something to be managed but avoided, both in your social life, your family life and in your romances.
+The four items that follow, however, are not really something to be managed but avoided—in your social life, your family life and in your romances.

 I'm not talking about the constructive kind here.
 It's always nice to know when you've got crap in your teeth, or your clothes are all wrinkled.
 It's even great to have people in your social network that can point out more meaningful flaws, like smelly breath or how you're way too touchy-feely when you've been drinking.
-This is more about the demeaning kind.
+Criticism here, though, is more about the demeaning kind.
 The kind that John Gottman outlines as a massive predictor of break-ups (this guy's insight into couples gets him a bunch of free publicity on this site).
 It's the kind that makes you feel small and bruised.
 Maybe it's done off-hand, with words, or even with an expression.
 We even need to be careful when being constructive.
 If it's construed in a negative way, chances are it's just adding wood to a fire.

 This brings our expectations about relationships into the equation.
 We have expectations of what friends and family do for each other and these don't always align with everyone else's in our social groups.
 When our expectations are violated, we feel abused.
-It might be that your roommate told their friend they could stay for two months and brings it up like they don't need to ask you.
+It might be that your roommate told their friend they could stay for a couple of months and brings it up like they don't need to ask you.
 Or maybe your family suddenly starts asking you to pay back all the living expenses it cost to raise you.
 If the demand doesn't seem fair to you, it's probably going to spark a problem.
 That's why it's so important to figure out just exactly what kind of relationships we have and what the expectations are.